 In addition, diabetes associated with hypertension and high cholesterol, smokers and those who have had diabetes for more than 10 years are at greater risk.
 The key to controlling the onset of retinopathy and slowing down its development lies in the ability to manage blood glucose levels, cholesterol levels, and blood pressure.

-Available and effective treatment options
+Available and effective treatment options for diabetic retinopathy

 At present, eye injection treatment is a commonly sought after treatment for diabetes eye disease which works to improve macular swelling and in some cases prevent vision loss.